 Favourite Hallowe’en books for kids

-Anyone who knows me knows I bloody love a good book, and with Hallowe’en rapidly approaching, my thoughts turn to kids’ books and all things spooky…
+Anyone who knows me knows I bloody love a good book, so at this Hallowe’en time of year, my thoughts turn to kids’ books and all things spooky…

 I have to admit, I’m not crazy about all aspects of Hallowe’en..
-I know I’m probably a boring old killjoy but I’ve never really got on board with Trick Or Treating… Something about traipsing about in the freezing cold, demanding gifts from strangers with implicit threats to their comfort and safety, all whilst herding frenzied young children rabid with sugar and E-numbers, has never massively appealed to me.
+I know I’m probably a boring old killjoy but I’ve never really got on board with Trick Or Treating… Something about traipsing about in the freezing cold (and, up here in Manchester, usually rain), demanding gifts from strangers with implicit threats to their comfort and safety, all whilst herding frenzied young children rabid with sugar and E-numbers, has never massively appealed to me.
 Also, my children have never wanted to dress as cute things like spiders or witches or wizards or ghosts… Despite being raised in a distinctly pacifist household, my little darlings are always desperate to douse themselves in blood and wield massive brutal weaponry.
-Precious.